 Tungsten carbide is known for its strength.
 Composed chemically of equal parts of tungsten and carbon, the metal is durable and scratch-resistant.
 A popular choice for men’s bands, it can deal with wear and tear for gentlemen who have a hands-on type career.
 For this design, the stone is flush with the band so there is nothing to snag or hang.
 This limits the opportunity for damage to both the ring and its wearer.

-Rings of this design are very popular choices for wedding bands.
+Black opal rings of this design are very popular choices for wedding bands.
 Adding the exotic looking black opal to the design brings it to the next level for us.
 The bright tungsten pairs wonderfully with the deep colors of the opal.
 The brave couple would adopt this wonderfully priced piece as a part of their wedding set.
 Pair it with one of the lady’s choices above as an engagement for a wonderfully unique matched set.
 We recommend the Love Knot or the Claddagh, combining the unique look of the stone with the wonderful symbolism.

 Additionally, just because it is marketed as a men’s ring, does not mean women should pass it up.
 We believe it would be a wonderful adornment on a lady’s hand as well.
 For those women who do not prefer the bulkiness or height of more traditional women’s rings, this is the perfect way to wear black opal.
-It would make a great gift for women who work in the medical field, child care and senior care providers, moms with young children, and ladies with more subdued tastes.
+It would make a great gift for women who work in the medical field, childcare and senior care providers, moms with young children, and ladies with more subdued tastes.

-8. Men’s Black Opal Godfather Ring
+8. Men’s Godfather Ring

 The word opal is believed to derive from the Sanskrit word, upala, meaning precious stone.
 The low profile setting in this Men’s Godfather ring is certainly a wonderful way to display this particular precious stone.

 The godfather style ring started far less ominous than the name might suggest.
-Dating back to first century Rome, famous historian Pliny the Elder wrote about men wearing rings on their fifth finger.
+Dating back to first-century Rome, famous historian Pliny the Elder wrote about men wearing rings on their fifth finger.
 Fifth finger rings, or pinky rings, continued through the ages.
 Originally just a simple band, it began to evolve into more complex fashions including precious and semiprecious stones set in a row.
 No feature stones were included in the original fashion.
 The earliest documentation of these indicates that wearing a pinky ring might indicate the wearer was not only unmarried but uninterested in the institution.

 However, by the nineteenth century in the Edwardian era, as feature stones became more fashionable, men’s jewelry followed suit.
 Signet rings entered the fashion lexicon and quickly replaced the simpler bands.
 Many of these early versions were a sign of a professional or academic association.
 Famous men including members of the British Royal Family and President Franklin Delano Roosevelt wore signet rings on their left pinky.
 In fact, President Roosevelt’s was so notable Sir Winston Churchill even commented on it during one of the meetings in World War II.
-Signet rings featured mounted stones of all varieties as well as enamel and metalwork seals, symbols and letters, depending on their purpose and origin.
+Signet black opal rings featured mounted stones of all varieties as well as enamel and metalwork seals, symbols and letters, depending on their purpose and origin.

 In the mid-twentieth century, the signet ring became associated with criminals and the seedy underbelly.
 No one is quite sure how, though.
 The movie The Godfather permanently linked this association and the signet ring worn on the pinky became forever labeled the godfather ring.

 Luckily, this godfather ring can be worn even if you live a crime-free life.
 The lab-created black opal cabochon is flush mounted within 925 sterling silver.
-Fourteen machine cut cubic zirconia paints the edges with a bit of sparkle.
+Fourteen machines cut cubic zirconia paints the edges with a bit of sparkle.
 This ring is perfect for the man with more classic tastes in your life.
 In keeping with the essence of the ring style, it is best worn on the left pinky if unmarried.

 If the wearer is married and does not prefer to wear a ring next to his wedding band, the right hand is perfectly acceptable, as is any finger.
 Wear this ring wherever it feels comfortable and it will look as handsome as it will anywhere!
 This ring is a fantastic choice for your grandfather with the very classic cut and the history of the pinky ring.